Chicago carjacking victim says she's on hook for thieves' speeding ticket

 "I wasn't driving the car.
 The police report proves I wasn't driving the car.
 Why are they doing this?" she said.

-Harris contested the fine, but an administrative court sent a letter last month saying she had to pain within 10 days, and if she didn't collection efforts would begin.
+Harris contested the fine, but an administrative court sent a letter last month saying she had to pay within 10 days, and if she didn't collection efforts would begin.

 Angry and unsure of what to do, she reached out to her alderman, who said she got the runaround as well.